kpounot/NAMDAnalyzer/README.md

 # NAMDAnalyzer
 Python based routines for molecular dynamics simulation analysis from NAMD

-The  programm is organized on a master class contained in NAMDAnalyzer.
-New files can be loaded using the importFile method.

 ## Installation:

 ### Unix
 Change compiler to unix in the setup.cfg file.

 To install it within your python distribution, use

     make